chevah/geck/docs/programming/review.rst

 * **All** changes should be reviewed prior to being merged or released.

-* Before requesting a review you should run a full quick test on your local computer and on all supported platforms.
+* Before requesting a review you should run a full quick test on your local computer.
-  Just run ``paver test_quick`` and ``paver test_review`` and Buildbot and GitHub will work together to display the results.
+  Just run ``paver test_quick``.
-  For documentation changes, run ``paver test_documentation`` for build errors and ``paver documentation_standalone`` to see the HTML build for potential formatting errors not otherwise caught.
+  For documentation changes, run ``paver test_documentation`` for build errors and to see the HTML build for potential formatting errors not otherwise caught.

-* Before passing the review to others, take another careful look at your work and perform a first review yourself.
+* Take another careful look at your work and perform a first review yourself.
   Check that all changes are described together with their attached test cases.
-  It is very important to have a good review request message as it will help reviewers understand what you have done.
+  It is very important to have a good review request message as it will help reviewers understand what you have done and what is the scope of your changes.

 * Check that all changes are covered by automated tests and if they aren't, make sure that the review description contains information regarding why.